liolok/liolok.com/run-desktop-app-with-systemd-nspawn-container/index.md

 | /dev/shm       | Shared memory                       |
 | /dev/input/js0 | First joystick                      |

+> Note: For NVIDIA cards, you may need to bind mount `/dev/nvidia*` to make it work.

 Mounting device directory/file is not enough, you also need to grant corresponding access to specific device nodes by [`DeviceAllow=`][device-allow] property.